MORAXELLA BOVOCULI BACTERIN

 An Effective Approach at Preventing Pinkeye

-The major cause of pinkeye is due to a bacteria called M. bovis.
-Vaccines such as BOVILIS® PILIGUARD® PINKEYE, BOVILIS® PILIGUARD® PINKEYE+7 and BOVILIS® 20/20 VISION® 7 with SPUR® from Merck Animal Health are available to help prevent against this pathogen.
+A bacteria called M. bovis is known to be a major cause of pinkeye.
+Vaccines such as BOVILIS® PILIGUARD® PINKEYE, BOVILIS® PILIGUARD® PINKEYE+7 AND BOVILIS® 20/20 VISION® 7 WITH SPUR help protect against this pathogen.

-In a recent study of 466 pinkeye cases, up to 80% of cases were found to include M. bovoculi alone, or along with M. bovis1.
+However, a recent study found that up to 80% of pinkeye cases were found to include M. bovoculi alone or along with M. bovis.1 MORAXELLA BOVOCULI BACTERIN protects against this secondary pathogen.

 It Takes Two

-Utilizing a combination approach to vaccination against M. bovis and M. bovoculi helps your herd gain the maximum protection they need against pinkeye.
+Utilizing a combination approach and vaccinating against both M. bovis and M. bovoculi can help your herd gain the maximum protection they need against pinkeye.

 Learn more about the complete line of pinkeye protection.